-The following picture shows how the tree changes when we calculate the sum of elements in [a,b].
-The rectangle shows the nodes whose values change, because a lazy update is propagated downwards, which is necessary to calculate the sum in [a,b].
+The following picture shows how the tree changes when we calculate the value of $sum_a(a,b)$.
+The rectangle shows the nodes whose values change, because a lazy update is propagated downwards.

 Note that sometimes it is needed to combine lazy updates.
 This happens when a node that already has a lazy update is assigned another lazy update.
-In this problem, it is easy to combine lazy updates, because the combination of updates $z_1$ and $z_2$ corresponds to an update $z_1 + z_2$ .
+When calculating sums, it is easy to combine lazy updates, because the combination of updates z_1 and z_2 corresponds to an update $z_1 + z_2$.